aspose-words/Aspose.Words-Documentation/reportingservices/configure-aspose-words-for-reporting-services/export-of-tables-and-matrices/_index.md

 ﻿---
-title: Export of Tables and Matrices - Aspose.Words for Reporting Services
+title: Export of Tables and Matrices
+second_title: Aspose.Words for Reporting Services
 articleTitle: Export of Tables and Matrices
 linktitle: Export of Tables and Matrices
 description: "Export of Tables and Matrices setting of the Aspose.Words for Reporting Services."